linz/imagery/README.md

 ## AWS Access

-# TODO update wording

-Toitū Te Whenua provides a public requester pays bucket `s3://nz-imagery` in `ap-southeast-2`.
+Toitū Te Whenua provides a public bucket hosted by the [Registry of Open Data on AWS](https://registry.opendata.aws/nz-imagery/) `s3://nz-imagery` in `ap-southeast-2`.

-Using the [AWS CLI](https://aws.amazon.com/cli/) anyone with a AWS account can access all of the imagery mentioned inside of this repository.
+Using the [AWS CLI](https://aws.amazon.com/cli/) anyone can access all of the imagery mentioned inside of this repository.

 ```
-aws s3 ls s3://nz-imagery --no-sign-request
+aws s3 ls --no-sign-request s3://nz-imagery/
 ```

 ## License